 Blogposts by Nienke van der Have

-Nienke van der Have is a PhD candidate in the SHARES Project (since 2011).
-Topic: The Prevention of Gross Human Rights Violations under International Human Rights Law
+Nienke van der Have was a PhD candidate in the SHARES Project (2011-2016).
+Topic: The Prevention of Gross Human Rights Violations under International Human Rights Law (defended in March 2017)

 20 December 2013